 Retailers who create on-site offers to incentivize purchases during set promotional periods will find Facebook offer ads extremely useful.
 Offer ads allow you to advertise the products that apply to your on-site promotion across Facebook, driving visitors to your online store who are ready to convert on your offer.

 Arming prospects with discount codes before they head to your online store is a great way to encourage purchasing behavior.
 Offer ads give entrepreneurs the ability to do just that.

 Hands down the biggest advantage of using Facebook ads for entrepreneurs is the ability to generate affordable traffic to kickstart your website’s (and your business’s) growth.
 If you’re looking for advertising channels to grow your new business or startup, and you’re truly in it for the long haul, Facebook is the ideal channel.

 From an easy, guided campaign setup, to CPM bidding, to ad types that give you the ability to showcase your product or service in a variety of different ways—Facebook ads are tailor-made for business owners trying to get their businesses off the ground and for advertisers with little in the way of time and resources.
+Plus you can use our free Facebook Ads Grader to make sure your account is optimized for maximum success.
 If you’re an entrepreneur at the intersection of those two, and you’re looking to take inbound marketing into your own hands, Facebook has a lot to offer.